InnoDB is not your default storage engine,

 table.
 Or, to run test queries and other statements without

 CREATE TABLE InnoDB_Table (...)
-ENGINE=InnoDB AS SELECT * FROM MyISAM_Table;
+ENGINE=InnoDB AS SELECT * FROM other_engine_table;

-idea of the performance with a full application under a realistic
+To assess performance with a full application under a realistic workload, install the latest MySQL server and run benchmarks.

 Test the full application lifecycle, from installation, through heavy usage, and server restart.
 Kill the server process while the database is busy to simulate a power failure, and verify that the data is recovered successfully when you restart the server.